boceckts/vscode-git-quick-review/README.md

-# vscode-git-review README
+# vscode-git-quick-review README

-This is the README for your extension "vscode-git-review".
+This is the README for your extension "vscode-git-quick-review".
 After writing up a brief description, we recommend including the following sections.

 ## Features